cameronsimbo/qtip/README.md

 <br />

 - **Bootstrap with AI for the heavy lifting**
-  - I used Cursor with ChatGPT 5.1 to generate the initial solution skeleton because the setup (four .NET projects, Next.js app, Docker, EF Core, MediatR, FluentValidation, PostgreSQL wiring) is boilerplate heavy and time consuming.
+  - I used AI to help generate the initial solution skeleton because the setup (four .NET projects, Next.js app, Docker, EF Core, MediatR, FluentValidation, PostgreSQL wiring) is boilerplate heavy and time consuming.
   - AI helped me quickly wire up the core dependencies and project structure so I could spend more time on design, domain decisions, and polishing the implementation.

-- **Move into a test‑driven, iterative workflow**
+- **Move into a test driven, iterative workflow**
   - Once the skeleton was in place, I followed a test driven style of working: write small focused tests, make them pass, then refactor.
-  - I started with a simple email detection service, added tests early, and reused those tests as I refactored to catch regressions in the detection and tokenization pipeline.
+  - I started with a simple email detection service, added tests early, and reused those tests as I refactored to catch regressions in the detection pipeline.

 - **Evolve the design step by step**
   - I iterated on the architecture by: